proofgeist/SimpleQ/README.md

 # SimpleQ

 SimpleQ is an implementation of a Message Queue for FileMaker, which enables the Publish and Subscribe pattern in FileMaker Pro.
 In this pattern, different applications or different parts of the same application, communicate using asynchronous message passing.
-One application will "Publish" a message onto a central Message Queue, and other applications can listen for messages that they are interested, in by subscribing to the "channels" they are interested in.
+One application will "Publish" a message onto a central Message Queue, and other applications can listen for messages that they are interested in, by subscribing to the "channels" they are interested in.

 ## Benefits